rhyslwells/Data-Archive/content/uncleaned/Loss versus Cost function.md

 2. [[Cost Function]]: This is generally used to refer to the average of the loss function over the entire training dataset.
 It provides a measure of how well the model is performing overall.

-   The cost function is what is minimized during the training process to improve the model's performance.
+   The cost function is what is minimized during the training process to improve the model's performance, see [[Model Optimisation|Optimisation]].
 Used with the parameters to determine the best ones.

 [[Model parameters vs hyperparameters]]